husky-misc/code-challenge/README.md

 > Advise: Models Objects are not only a representation of the database table, you can have objects at /models dir that are not ActiveRecord Objects (Concerns, UseCases, Services, etc).

+## Business Rules and Unit Tests

+Create a State Machine and unit tests to cover the following business rules:
+1) A transaction status can't change from `paid` to `failed`.
+2) A `paid` transaction can change only to `refunded` or `dispute`.
+2) A transaction can be `refunded` only if it is in a `dispute`
+3) A transaction under dispute state can go to the status: `paid` or `refunded`.
+4) A Transaction will be automatically `failed` if the credit card does not have limit available.
+5) Once a transaction is in a `disputed` state, the amount of the disputed transaction is not available on the Customer credit card limit.

+*You don't need to build a State Machine from the ground.
+If you don't know what a state machine is, please have a look at https://github.com/aasm/aasm or a similar project*

 ## API Endpoints

 ##### Create an API endpoint where I can return all transactions of a Customer credit card